djalbat/occam-grammar-utilities/README.md

   Y~ ::= "c" Y~ | ε ;
 ```
-In doing so it could be argued that it is changing the nature of the grammar.
-However, so does the algorithm to eliminate cycles, and we leave the argument at that.
 Secondly, there may be more than one immediately left recursive definition:
 ```
   Y  ::=  "a" | "b" | Y "c" | Y "d" ;
 ```